jorisvandenbossche/DS-python-data-analysis/setup.md

 ### Install Anaconda

 #### Option 1: I do not have Anaconda installed

 For first time users and people not fully confident with using the command line, we advise to install Anaconda, by downloading and installing the Python 3.x version from <https://www.anaconda.com/download/>.
 Recent computers will require the 64-Bit installer.

 For more detailed instructions to install Anaconda, check the [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) or [linux](https://docs.anaconda.com/anaconda/install/linux/) installation tutorial.

-**Note:** When you are already familiar to the command line and Python environments you could opt to use Miniconda instead of Anaconda and download it from <https://conda.io/miniconda.html>.
+**Note:** When you are already familiar with the command line and Python environments you could opt to use Miniconda instead of Anaconda and download it from <https://conda.io/miniconda.html>.
 The main difference is that Anaconda provides a graphical user interface (Anaconda navigator) and a whole lot of scientific packages (e.g <https://docs.anaconda.com/anaconda/packages/py3.6_win-64/>) when installing, whereas for Miniconda the user needs to install all packages using the command line.
 On the other hand, Miniconda requires less disk space.

 #### Option 2: I have installed Anaconda earlier

 When you already have an installation of Anaconda, you have to make sure you are working with the most recent versions.
 As the course is developed for Python 3, make sure you have Anaconda3 (on Windows, check Start > Programs > Anaconda3).
 If not, reinstall Anaconda according to the previous section.